 Give the policy a unique name as well as a detailed description.
-Ensure that you choose the correct vCenter server in the drop down.
+Ensure that the correct vCenter server is chosen in the drop down.
 Click Next.

 Select the option called Enable tag based placement rules.
 Click Next.

-Choose your desired tag category.
+Choose the desired tag category.
 Then click the Browse Tags button.

-Select the tag(s) that you want to include in the policy.
+Select the tag(s) that need to be include in the policy.
 Click OK.

-Add any other rules you would like in the policy and click Next.
+Add any other rules desired in the policy and click Next.

-Confirm that the datastores that you have tagged appear in the list.
+Confirm that the datastores that were tagged appear in the list.
 If they do not, confirm afterwards that the tags are correctly applied.
-It is okay if they are not listed right now--this compliance list is generated on demand as you tag and un-tag datastores and/or provision VMs.
+It is okay if they are not listed right now- this compliance list is generated on demand as the datastores are tagged and un-tagged and/or VMs are provisioned.

 Click Finish to create the policy.